 A borrower may decide to prepay all or a portion of the remaining principal amount on a loan at any time without penalty.
 If the entire or a significant portion of the remaining unpaid principal amount of a loan is prepaid, we would not receive a servicing fee, or we would receive a significantly lower servicing fee associated with such prepaid loan.
 Prepayments may occur for a variety of reasons, including if interest rates decrease after a loan is made.
 If a significant volume of prepayments occurs, the amount of our servicing fees would decline, which could harm our business and results of operations.
 Our AI models are designed to predict prepayment rates.
-However, if a significant volume of prepayments occur that our AI models do not accurately predict, returns targeted by our bank partners and investors in our loan funding programs would be negatively affected.
+However, if a significant volume of prepayments occur that our AI models do not accurately predict, returns targeted by our bank partners and investors in our loan funding programs would be adversely affected and our ability to attract new bank partners and investors in our loan funding programs would be negatively affected.